Levintsky/ML-tutorial/Theory/Info-Theory.md

 - S Still and W Bialek.
 How many clusters? an information-theoretic perspective.
 NC'04
 - D Barber and F Agakov.
 The IM algorithm: a variational approach to information maximization.
 NIPS'04
 - N Slonim, G Atwal, G Tkacik, and W Bialek.
 Information-based clustering.
 PNAS'05
 - O Shamir, S Sabato, and N Tishby.
 Learning and generalization with the information bottleneck.
-Theoretical Computer Science'10
+ToCS'10
 - S Palmer, O Marre, M Berry, and W Bialek.
 Predictive information in a sensory population.
 PNAS'15
 - A Achille and S Soatto.
 Information dropout: Learning optimal representations through noisy computation.
 2016.
 - A Alemi, B Poole, I Fischer, J Dillon, R Saurous, and K Murphy.
 An information-theoretic analysis of deep latent-variable models.
 2017